mbalimade-it/fcc-html-labs/10_media_player/README.md

 # Media Player

-## Objective

-The objective of this project was making audi and video accessible by using the `aria-label` attribute.
+The objective of this project was making audio and video accessible by using the `aria-label` attribute.

 ## Screenshot